 Sore Loser: Jon shows shades of it, but believes himself to be much worse than he is.

 Towards the end of Mario Party 4, Jon's sore loser side comes out at full-force.

-Ego goes off on a completely massive tirade in their Nickelodeon Guts after Jon refuses to tell him how to play a minigame.
-Jon figures it's justified because they both came in with no knowledge about the game and it's a competition; Jon telling Ego how to play it would be counter-intuitive because he's trying to win.
-This prompts Ego to shout about it for the entire rest of the episode.
+Arin goes off on a completely massive tirade in their Nickelodeon Guts after Jon refuses to tell him how to play a minigame.
+Jon figures it's justified because they both came in with no knowledge about the game and it's a competition; Jon telling Arin how to play it would be counter-intuitive because he's trying to win.
+This prompts Arin to shout about it for the entire rest of the episode.